Mawiszus/TOAD-GUI/README.md

 Make sure you use the `pip3` that belongs to your previously defined virtual environment.

 The GUI is made with [Tkinter](https://wiki.python.org/moin/TkInter), which from Python 3.7 onwards is installed by default.
 If you don't have it installed because of an older version, follow the instructions [here](https://tkdocs.com/tutorial/install.html).

 #### Conda

-Alternatively, you can also install an environment with [`conda`](https://docs.anaconda.com/free/anaconda/install/):
+Alternatively, you can install an environment with [`conda`](https://docs.anaconda.com/free/anaconda/install/):

 You can modify the conda `environment.yml` file, to e.g. use a different Python version than 3.11.5.